| The sections to be presented will

 eating disturbance which does not reach the level of

+a clinical disorder.
 The clinical picture of anorexia

 nervosa often presents with a challenge in differential